 Mix all the dry ingredients together.
 Then transfer in a coffee grinder/ food processor and add the essential oil.
 Grind until you get a fine powder.

 Fill your storage container, and you are now ready to use it!

 I have been using my powder toothpaste for years, utilising a sugar dispenser to dispense it, avoiding in this way any problem of waste.
 Always remember to wet your toothbrush before applying the toothpaste powder!

-If you want to create a smooth and creamy texture, you can add half tablespoon of coconut oil and half tablespoon of water for every tablespoon of your toothpaste and blend the mixture together for a few seconds.
+If you want to create a smooth and creamy texture, you can add half tablespoon of Coconut Oil and half tablespoon of water - or one teaspoon of Aloe Vera Gel 97% - for every tablespoon of your toothpaste and blend the mixture together for a few seconds.
 Always run a spoon - better if wooden - end along the edge of the blender to make sure all the powder is incorporated.

 About the ingredients

 KAOLIN CLAY, also called CHINA CLAY, is a naturally occurring clay substance mostly found in soils that have developed from the chemical weathering of rocks in hot, moist climates.